The HCCF Adult Scholarship Program was developed to increase the number of adults, within the county, who have a higher education degree.

 Applicants must be residents of Harrison County at the time of high school graduation and preference will be given to students focusing in the agricultural sciences.

-2017 application will be available May 1st.
+Applications are available each starting in May.
 Deadline to apply is June 15th.

 *Hands Up Scholarships typically can be used for tuition, fees or textbooks not provided by Pell Grants or WIA programs.
 Funds may also be used for special clothing or equipment required for training, GED testing, and childcare. *Approved items are subject to change.